Tell us about yourself and your work abroad?

 Have you been able to save much money after expenses and travel?

 Yes.
 Definitely.
-When I was working for five days, I didn’t have much expenses, as food and stay was taken care of.
-And since, Zagarolo was conveniently located from Rome, I only had to shell out 2.6 EUR for a one way ticket to Rome.
+When I was working for five days, I didn’t have many expenses, as food and stay was taken care of.
+And since Zagarolo was conveniently located from Rome, I only had to shell out 2.6 EUR for a one-way ticket to Rome.

 What are your best memories and experiences of working abroad?

 It was meeting new people, and understanding our differences.

 Our conversations around the dinner table ranged from Hungarian Romanian conflict, the hidden gems in Italy, weaving culture in Finland, different languages of India, and so on.
 Travel can be a great learning experience; volunteering internationally, more so.

 Life in a unique city like Venice can be quite tricky.
 Locals either walk through the meandering roads to reach their destination or take a water taxi through the canals.
 There are no cars or cycles owing to narrow roads.
 It's hard to imagine right?
 Especially on a snowy day like this one, the roads can get quite slushy and slippery.
 And walking around the city can be quite a task.
 I can see myself traveling time and again to Venice.
 But I can't see myself living here.
 What do you think?
 And if you'd like to explore the local things to do in Venice, then head out to the blog and read the post.
 Link in the bio. #travelblogger #indianblogger #blogger #bloggersgetsocial #livecolorfully #travelblog #travelgram #travelbloggerslife #instatravel #thehappynow #wandeleur #keepitwild #mytinyatlas #liveauthentic #theblogissue #finditliveit #bloggerstyle #livefolk #wandeleurspark #nothingisordinary #culturetrip #natgeophoto #passionpassport